liqingy5/distributed-system-projects/project2/README.md

-# Project 1: Group Chat Command Line Application Using gRPC
+# Project 2: Replicated version of the group chat system

 ## Docker setup